 How to discipline your kids without physical punishment

-Edited by Anonymous, Neo Mann, Charmed, Lynn and 5 others
+Edited by Neo Mann, Charmed, Lynn, Graeme and 6 others

-Why not parent by spanking and hitting your child?
+Why not discipline your child by spanking and hitting your child?
 The answer is simple.
-When they are young physical discipline works because it feeds into our most basic learning mechanism.
+When they are young, physical discipline works because it feeds into our most basic learning mechanism.
 "Don't do that because it hurts."
 While that level of training is good at a very early age (in the opinion of this middle-aged dad of four, with the oldest being 18), it is not effective to teach and guide a child as they get older.
-You can't spank a 20-year-old child So what do you do?
+You can't spank a 20-year-old child.
+So what do you do?

-- 8Be a role model for your children."Walking the walk" is more important that than "talking the talk".
+- 8"Walking the walk" is more important that than "talking the talk".
 Being a model for your child is far more effective in training long term behaviour.
-If your kids see how much you love and respect your wife (their mom); if they see you doing household chores which were reserved in yesteryears for women only but you are not embarrassed to do; if you stick to your word like when you promise your daughter that you will be present at her school play; if you promise your son you will take him to the basket ball game and in spite of "something coming up" you still honour your word and take him; if you lose a harmless bet with your 7 year old kiddo and you actually wash the dishes as promised - your actions will influence their minds and hearts in a way no talking could ever do.Advertisement
+If your kids see how much you love and respect your wife (their mom); if they see you doing household chores which were reserved in yesteryears for women only but you are not embarrassed to do; if you stick to your word like when you promise your daughter that you will be present at her school play; if you promise your son you will take him to the basket ball game and in spite of "something coming up" you still honour your word and take him; if you lose a harmless bet with your 7 year old kiddo and you actually wash the dishes as promised - your actions will influence their minds and hearts in a way no talking could ever do.Be a role model for your children.

 - Bond with your child on a level that they can learn from you and your experiences.

 - Let them look up to you so they are motivated by wanting to please and wanting your approval.

 - Do your part to give approval when it's warranted.